Now, I’ve never been to Moscow.

 The ginger beer has a strong flavor, so it will do a good job masking any intricacies of your particular spirit.
 Because it’s so strong, if you choose a low-quality brand, your drink simply won’t taste as good.

-I’ve tested a lot of different ginger beers, and my favorite is still Fever Tree.
+I’ve tested a lot of different ginger beers, and I always thought my favorite was

 You can usually buy it in 17oz bottles or in 4 packs of 7oz bottles.

 The former is the better deal, and if you know you’ll be making a handful of them over the course of 24 hours, I’d pick up bottles of that.
 However, if you’re just looking to make one or two at a time, go for the smaller bottles, as they won’t go flat.